-In accordance with Section 14A of the Securities Exchange Act of 1934, as amended, and Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the company is seeking a non-binding advisory vote from its shareholders to approve the compensation of our executive officers as described in this proxy statement under "Executive Compensation" and "Compensation Discussion and Analysis."
+In accordance with Section 14A of the Securities Exchange Act of 1934, as amended, and Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the company is seeking a non-binding advisory vote from its shareholders to approve the compensation of our named executive officers as described in this proxy statement under "Executive Compensation" and "Compensation Discussion and Analysis."

-This proposal gives our shareholders the opportunity to express their views on our executive officer compensation.
-Because your vote is advisory, it will not be binding upon the Board.
-However, the Compensation Committee will take into account the outcome of the vote when making future executive officer compensation decisions.
-In accordance with the result of the advisory vote on the frequency of the say-on-pay vote, which was conducted at our August 2019 annual meeting of shareholders, the Board has determined that we will continue to conduct an executive compensation advisory vote on an annual basis.
-Accordingly, the next say-on-pay vote will occur in 2021 in connection with our 2021 annual meeting of shareholders.
+This proposal gives our shareholders the opportunity to express their views on the compensation provided to our named executive officers.
+Because your vote is advisory, it will not be binding upon the Company.
+However, the Compensation Committee will take into account the outcome of the vote when making future named executive officer compensation decisions.
+In accordance with the result of the advisory vote on the frequency of the say-on-pay vote, which was conducted at our August 2020 annual meeting of shareholders, the Board has determined that we will continue to conduct an advisory vote on our named executive officer compensation on an annual basis.
+Accordingly, the next say-on-pay vote will occur in 2022 in connection with our 2022 annual meeting of shareholders.

-Our executive compensation program has been designed to attract and retain executives who will lead our company to achieve long-term success and growth in shareholder value.
-Consistent with that goal, our executive compensation is based on company, business unit and individual performance and the alignment of the interests of our executive officers with those of our shareholders and is used to encourage our executive officers to stay with the company.
-Our executive compensation program currently includes a mix of compensation elements that rewards current results as well as motivates long-term performance through an appropriate balance of base pay and performance-based variable compensation.
+Our executive compensation program for our named executive officers has been designed to attract and retain executives who will lead our company to achieve long-term success and growth in shareholder value.
+Consistent with that goal, our named executive officer compensation is based on company, business unit and individual performance and the alignment of the interests of our named executive officers with those of our shareholders and is used to encourage our named executive officers to stay with the company.
+Our program currently includes a mix of compensation elements that rewards current results as well as motivates long-term performance through an appropriate balance of base pay and performance-based variable compensation.
 To incent appropriate performance, our performance-based variable compensation consists of a short-term variable pay component that rewards executives for both current business results as well as personal performance, and a long-term incentive plan that motivates long-term performance and aligns business results with the interests of our shareholders.

-At our August 2019 annual meeting of shareholders, approximately 95% of the advisory votes cast "for" or "against" the corresponding proposal were cast in support of our executive compensation program.
-The Compensation Committee and the other members of our Board believe that this vote reflected our shareholders' strong support of the compensation decisions made by the Committee for our named executive officers for fiscal 2019.
-Based on these results, the Committee concluded that our executive compensation program achieved the goals of our compensation philosophy and, therefore, reaffirmed elements of our executive compensation for fiscal 2020.
+At our August 2020 annual meeting of shareholders, approximately 98% of the advisory votes cast "for" or "against" the corresponding proposal were cast in support of the compensation of our named executive officers.
+The Compensation Committee and the other members of our Board believe that this vote reflected our shareholders' strong support of the compensation decisions made by the Committee for our named executive officers for fiscal 2020.
+Based on these results, the Committee concluded that our named executive officer compensation program achieved the goals of our compensation philosophy and, therefore, reaffirmed the elements of our named executive officer compensation program for fiscal 2021.

-We are presenting this proposal, which gives you as a shareholder the opportunity to approve our executive officer compensation as disclosed in this proxy statement by voting for or against the following resolution:
+We are presenting this proposal, which gives you as a shareholder the opportunity to approve our named executive officer compensation as disclosed in this proxy statement by voting for or against the following resolution:

-RESOLVED, that the shareholders approve the compensation of the company's executive officers, as disclosed in the Compensation Discussion and Analysis, the compensation tables, and the related disclosure contained in this proxy statement.
+RESOLVED, that the shareholders approve the compensation of the company's named executive officers, as disclosed in the Compensation Discussion and Analysis, the compensation tables, and the related disclosure contained in this proxy statement.

-OUR BOARD BELIEVES THAT THE COMPENSATION OF OUR EXECUTIVE OFFICERS IS APPROPRIATE AND RECOMMENDS A VOTE "FOR" THIS PROPOSAL TWO.
+OUR BOARD BELIEVES THAT THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS IS APPROPRIATE AND RECOMMENDS A VOTE "FOR" THIS PROPOSAL TWO.